gautamkrishnar/socli/README.rst

 ~~~~~~~~

 Use the command below to update your existing version of **socli** to
-the newest version, so that you won't miss any features:
+the newest version so that you won't miss any features:

 .. code:: bash